The thing about humans is that we’re never satisfied.

 It’s hard to accept, I know.
 Trust me.
 I KNOW.

-When the world is constructed on hierarchies and ideals that conflict with who you are, innately.
-When you're told from infancy that you were born sinful and need forgiveness.
-When the measure that society uses to determine your value is out of reach or impossible simply by virtue of you being the wrong age, shape, color or gender.
-When you are compared to others and found wanting by the very people who into whose care you were given to teach and nurture you.
+When the world is constructed upon hierarchies and ideals that contradict this idea; when you’re told from infancy that you were born sinful and need forgiveness; when the measure that society uses to determine your value is out of reach or impossible simply by virtue of you being the wrong age, shape, color or gender; when you are compared to others and found wanting by the very people who into whose care you were given to teach and nurture you.

 I’ve come to accept that who I am is often in conflict with what other people consider valuable.
 It’s ok.